In this article String in Java we give the information about String is an object representing a sequence of characters.

 Rajveer

-2. StringBuffer
+2. StringBuffer – Mutable and thread-safe

-How to Create a String Object in Java
+Ways to Create a String Object

 1. Using String Literal

-2. Using New Keyword
+1. Using new Keyword

 String s = new String(“hello”);